Cervical ectopic pregnancy

-Can be seen as a gestational sac within the cervix which gives an hour-glass appearance to the uterus.
+Can be seen as a gestational sac within the distended cervix which gives an hour-glass appearance to the uterus.
 Usually, internal os is closed.
 At times the gestational sac extends into the lower uterine segment (abnormally low sac position).
 There is hyperechoic decidual reaction around the gestational sac.

-Colour Doppler imaging can be helpful in showing a hypervascular trophoblastic ring in the cervical region in cases of live cervical ectopic pregnancies.
+Color Doppler imaging can be helpful in showing a hypervascular trophoblastic ring in the cervical region in cases of live cervical ectopic pregnancies.